 On this page...

-A collection of Aboriginal artefacts dating to the nineteenth century is a recent addition to the Museum's 'virtual' collections.
+A collection of Aboriginal cultural objects dating to the nineteenth century is a recent addition to the Museum's 'virtual' collections.

 People from the Wonnarua nation, in the Singleton area of the Hunter Valley (NSW), have maintained a strong sense of cultural identity despite the impact of European settlement on their traditional lands and culture.